dewynl/msc-ai-capstone-project/docs/dissertation.md

 **Strategic Implications:**
 This limitation prompted recognition that the fundamental challenge was not T5's generation capability, but rather the structural requirements imposed by JSON formatting.
 This insight became the foundation for the Function Calling approach developed in Phase 3.

-## A.4 Phase 3: Function Calling Architecture Innovation
+## A.4 Initial Exploration: Function Calling Architecture Attempt

-### A.4.1 Breakthrough Insight and Architectural Innovation
+### A.4.1 Architectural Hypothesis and Implementation

-**Core Insight:** The problem was not T5's inability to generate educational content, but rather the requirement for perfect JSON syntax precision.
-This realisation suggested that separating semantic generation from structural construction could enable T5's educational intelligence while ensuring structural validity.
+**Initial Hypothesis:** The problem was not the model's inability to generate educational content, but rather the requirement for perfect JSON syntax precision.
+Separating semantic generation from structural construction could enable the model's educational intelligence while ensuring structural validity.

-**Innovation Hypothesis:** Transform the generation task from `T5 → JSON` to `T5 → Function Calls → JSON`, where function calls serve as an intermediate representation that preserves semantic content while enabling programmatic construction of valid structures.
+**Approach:** Transform the generation task from `Model → JSON` to `Model → Function Calls → JSON`, where function calls serve as an intermediate representation that preserves semantic content while enabling programmatic construction of valid structures.

+**Critical Limitation:** This approach, while architecturally sound, failed in practice (0% evaluation pass rate) due to unforeseen task complexity—requiring the model to generate exact UUIDs from a database of 960 components exceeded small model capacity.
+The architectural sophistication could not overcome the fundamental cognitive bottleneck of identifier memorization.

 ### A.4.2 Domain-Specific Language Design